 MWRA contributes to the Massachusetts Water Resources Authority Employees' Retirement Plan, a single-employer, defined benefit plan.
-The plan is well-funded, currently at 95% based on the January 1, 2018 actuarial valuation using a 7.5% discount rate.
-The fiscal 2018 net pension liability is a small \$21 million with a current funding date of 2026 well in advance of most enterprise systems as well as the Commonwealth's mandate of 2040.
-The 2018 three-year average Moody's adjusted net pension liability is \$301.5 million or a low 0.4 times operating revenues.
+The plan is well-funded, currently at 89.2% based on the January 1, 2019 actuarial valuation using a 7.25% discount rate.
+The fiscal 2019 net pension liability is a small \$100 million with a current funding date of 2030 well in advance of most enterprise systems as well as the Commonwealth's mandate of 2040.
+The 2019 Moody's adjusted net pension liability is \$360 million or a low 0.5 times operating revenue.

-The authority's 2018 pension contribution was \$3.3 million or a small 1.2% of O&M. The contribution was 58% of the 'tread water' benchmark, the contribution amount needed to cover the year's newly accrued service costs and implied interest on the reported net pension liability, resulting in no increase in the unfunded liability.
-Notably, the three year average of contributions equal 179% of tread water, a reflection of the strong contributions over the years that are well over the actuarial determined contributions (ADC).
+The authority's 2019 pension contribution was \$7 million or a small 0.9% of operating revenue.
+The contribution was 182% of the 'tread water' benchmark, the contribution amount needed to cover the year's newly accrued service costs and implied interest on the reported net pension liability, resulting in no increase in the unfunded liability.
+Notably, the four year average of contributions equal 179% of tread water, a reflection of the strong contributions over the years that are well over the actuarial determined contributions (ADC).

-The authority has also started to make larger contributions towards its OPEB liability which it funds on a pay-as-you-go basis plus additional contributions into an OPEB trust.
-The 2018 contribution of \$10.1 million equals 89% of the ADC.
-The 2018 net OPEB liability is \$121.2 million based on a 7% discount rate.
-The fiduciary net position is 19.7% of the total OPEB liability.
+The authority has also started to make larger contributions toward its OPEB liability which it funds on a pay-as-you-go basis plus additional contributions into an OPEB trust.
+The 2019 contribution of \$10.7 million equals 90% of the ADC.
+The 2019 net OPEB liability is \$124 million based on a 7% discount rate.
+The fiduciary net position is 23% of the total OPEB liability.
+The fiscal 2020 budget includes a \$6 million deposit into the OPEB trust.